 No Those days are gone now.
 When we used to go to our mosques (places of worship) without the shadows of guns.
 I was going to the mosque just a few houses away from my house due to terrorist threats to the main mosque and why have I been denied this joy? only because of my religion... only because I choose to believe what I feel is right and which is a matter between me and my God...
 Only because I choose to call this country my home even if I am called a minority, even if my forefathers gave their blood to make this country a reality.

-The last Eid we had in the Aqsa Mosque (the central mosque of out city called Rabwah) was a few years ago, due to the terrorist threats we don't gather there in large numbers any more.
-Seems like a distant memory now.
+The last Eid we had in the Aqsa Mosque (the central mosque of out city called Rabwah) was more than 8 years ago, due to the terrorist threats we don't gather there in large numbers any more.
+Seems like ages ago, a whole generation has grown up now, who do not remember what it was like.
 I remember hurrying up to get good parking for my car, getting the children ready and then waiting for ages for the wife to get ready.

 There would be a river of ladies and children which would continue even after the khutba and the prayers.
 The happy faces of children all eager to get home and start collecting their eidies.

 Only prayers and happiness is what I remember.
 No fears and no ill feelings.
 When we would finish our Eid prayers a sea of people would get up and roar towards each other and greet one another.
 Love. all one could see.